-The Master of Applied Social Work (MAppSW) will prepare you for practice and registration as a social worker in New Zealand and most other countries.
+This programme will prepare you for practice and registration as a social worker in New Zealand and most other countries.

 A social work degree means you can work in many different areas.
 You could be a field operator working in the community or you could be a professional advisor in a hospital or a district health board.
 You might choose to be a policy expert working with government.
 Or you could travel overseas to the jungles of Papua New Guinea to work within a village setting.
 The options are endless.
 And endlessly meaningful.

 Page authorised by Director, Student Administration